Your Directors present their Report together with the audited financialstatements of your Company for the year ended 31st March 2022.

 Dividend Distribution Policy

-The Board of Directors at its Meeting held on 10th August2016 approved the Dividend Distribution Policy containing the requirements mentionedin Regulation 43A of the Securities and Exchange Board of India (SEBI) (Listing Obligationsand Disclosure Requirements)Regulations 2015.
-The Policy is attached as Annexure I and formspart of this Annual Report.
+The Dividend Distribution Policy containing the requirements mentionedin Regulation 43A of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 ("Listing Regulations") is attached as Annexure I and formspart of this Annual Report.

-The Consolidated Financial Statements of the Company and itssubsidiaries prepared in accordance with the Companies Act 2013 andapplicable Indian Accounting Standards along with all relevant documents and the Auditors'Report form part of this Annual Report.
+The Consolidated Financial Statements of the Company its subsidiariesassociates and joint ventures prepared in accordance with the Companies Act 2013 andapplicable Indian Accounting Standards along with all relevant documents and the Auditors'Report form part of this Annual Report.
 The Consolidated Financial Statements presented bythe Company include the financial results of its subsidiary companies associates andjoint ventures.